ursinaschaede/ursinaschaede.github.io/_pages/about.md

 <br/>
 I am an Assistant Professor at the Department of Economics at Tufts University.
 As an applied microeconomist, I study labor markets with a focus on education and gender.

 I was previously a Postdoctoral Fellow at the Department of Economics at MIT.
-I obtained a PhD in Economics at the University of Zurich and a Masters in Public Policy at the University of Chicago.
+I hold a PhD in Economics from the University of Zurich and a Masters in Public Policy from the University of Chicago.